 Lofts

-CLUB | 2-UDI |
+CLUB 2-UDI

-LOFT | 17° |
+LOFT 17°

 The thin, 8620 carbon steel clubface and a 4140 steel L-Face accelerate ball speed and lower spin.
-As a result, you produce piercing ball flight and forward roll, leading to optimal distance.
-The lower trajectory is ideal in windy conditions, where you remove the breeze from the equation.
+We also have the Thru-Slot Speed Pocket to thank for this, which increases ball velocity on low-face hits.
+As a result, I produced a piercing ball flight with plenty of forward roll, leading to optimal distance.
+The lower trajectory is ideal in windy conditions where you remove the breeze from the equation.

-Furthermore, a Thru-Slot Speed Pocket improves the clubface flexibility to increase ball velocity on low-face hits.
 In addition, TaylorMade employed 22 grams of tungsten weight in the toe of the UDI to bolster stability at impact.
 This preserves ball speed on off-center strikes and minimizes side spin.
+This drawback is that shaping the ball is challenging, similar to the SIM Max.

 Ultimately, the P790-UDI is a suitable club to carry in the bag as an alternative for tee shots.
 Plus, it keeps your ball low in the wind for superior results.
+Just be aware that you need to be a proficient ball striker to fully utilize this club.
+If your swing speed is poor, consider a distance iron instead.

-What To Consider When Purchasing New TaylorMade Irons
+What to Consider When Purchasing New TaylorMade Irons

 Budget